adrien-f/tf-state-worker/README.md

 In the case of a new project in a serverless context, without any previous infrastructure (and so, without any Cloud object storage), it might be interesting to be able to store Terraform states in a remote backend to easily collaborate.

-The worker does just that but uses Cloudflare object storage solution, R2.
+The worker does just that but uses Cloudflare object storage solution, [R2](https://developers.cloudflare.com/r2/).

 ### But what about the S3 compatibility?

-Indeed, it is possible to use the S3 backend to store states in Cloudflare R2 like this:
+Indeed you're correct, it is possible to use the S3 backend to store states in Cloudflare R2 like this:

 ```hcl
 terraform {